graphprotocol/graph-node/docs/environment-variables.md

   is done processing.
 This setting therefore limits how much memory a call to `ipfs.map` may use. (in bytes, defaults to 256MB)

+## GraphQL
+* `GRAPH_GRAPHQL_QUERY_TIMEOUT`: maximum execution time for a graphql query, in seconds.
+Default is unlimited.
+* `SUBSCRIPTION_THROTTLE_INTERVAL`: while a subgraph is syncing, subscriptions to that subgraph get updated at most this often, in ms. Default is 1000ms.
+* `GRAPH_GRAPHQL_MAX_COMPLEXITY`: maximum complexity for a graphql query.
+See [here](https://developer.github.com/v4/guides/resource-limitations) for what that means.
+Default is unlimited.

 ## Miscellaneous
 * `GRAPH_LOG`: control log levels, the same way that `RUST_LOG` is described [here](https://docs.rs/env_logger/0.6.0/env_logger/)